Amazon Redshift Training: 3 Keys to Building a Stable Data Pipeline

 But this kind of ETL (Extract, Transform, and Load) process gets very tricky, very quickly.
 A failure or bug in a single step of an ETL process has cascading effects that can require hours of manual intervention and cleanup.
 These kinds of issues can be a huge time sink for the analysts or engineers that have to clean up the mess.
 They negatively impact data quality.
 They erode end-user confidence.
 And they can fuel anxiety when pushing out even the most innocuous changes to a data pipeline.

 To avoid falling into this kind of ETL black hole, analysts and engineers need to make data pipelines that:

-- Load no data to the final destination when a step has failed.
+- Don’t load data to the final destination when a step has failed

 - Clean up after themselves

 In short, they need to make data pipelines that are idempotent.

 Idempotent is a mathematical term describing an operation that can be applied arbitrarily many times without changing the result.
 Such data pipelines are fault-tolerant, reliable, and easy to troubleshoot.
 And they’re much simpler to build than you might expect.